 Assessment and diagnosis of AD:

-- Testing for the presence of AD dominant mutation in presenilin 1, presinilin 2, or amyloid precursor protein, may also help in confirming diagnosis of AD.
-10
+Genetic testing: Testing for the presence of AD dominant mutation in presenilin 1, presenilin 2, or amyloid precursor protein, may also help in confirming diagnosis of AD.10,13

 Overlap and interface between delirium and dementia: